AVSimulation/SCANeR-Quick-Starts/index.md

 ## SCANeR Samples Pack

 The Samples-Pack contains about 30 ready-to-use SCANeR configurations.
 Created by our engineers it is a great source of inspiration and an opportunity to study best practices.
 Avoid the anxiety of a blank page and use these examples as starting points for your own projects.
-If you would like to see new demonstrations added to the Samples-Pack please contact us or open a request on [GitHub page](https://github.com/AVSGuichet/Samples-Pack/issues).
-We may have some scenarios that we can share, or we may take your comments into account in the next revision of the Samples-Pack
+If you would like to see new demonstrations added to the Samples-Pack please contact us or open a request on [GitHub page](https://github.com/AVSimulation/SCANeR-Samples-Pack/issues).
+We may have some scenarios that we can share, or we may take your comments into account in the next revision of the SCANeR Samples-Pack

 ### Get ready